rashmidkulkarni/Pharma-RAG/README.md

-PharmaRAG: AI-Powered Document Intelligence for Pharma Teams
+💊PharmaRAG: AI-Powered Document Intelligence for Pharma Teams

 PharmaRAG is an AI assistant designed to help pharmaceutical companies search, understand, and interact with their most complex documentation using natural language — instantly and securely.